Scalded skin syndrome

 Scalded skin syndrome (SSS) is a skin infection caused by staphylococcus bacteria in which the skin becomes damaged and sheds.

 Scalded skin syndrome is caused by infection with certain strains of staphylococcus bacteria.
 The bacteria produce a toxin that causes the skin damage.
-The damage creates blisters, as if the skin were scalded.
+The damage creates blisters, as if the skin were scalded by heat.
 These blisters can occur at areas of the skin away from the initial site.

 SSS is found most commonly in infants and children under the age of 5.

 Antibiotics are given by mouth or through a vein (intravenously; IV) to help fight the infection.
 IV fluids are also given to prevent dehydration.
 Much of the body's fluid is lost through open skin.

 Moist compresses to the skin may improve comfort.
 You can apply a moisturizing ointment to keep the skin moist.
 Healing begins about 10 days after treatment.

 Contact your provider or go to the emergency room if you have symptoms of this disorder.

 The disorder may not be preventable.
 Treating any staphylococcus infection quickly can help.

 Paller AS, Mancini AJ.
 Bacterial, mycobacterial, and protozoal infections of the skin.
 In: Paller AS, Mancini AJ, eds.
 Paller and Mancini-Hurwitz Clinical Pediatric Dermatology.
 6th ed.
 Philadelphia, PA: Elsevier; 2022:chap 14.